M2TeamArchived/FFmpegUniversal/README.md

 If you use the build script or follow the Wiki instructions as is you should find the appropriate builds of FFmpeg libraries in the `Output/FFmpeg` folders.

-Then you can invoke `FFmpegCopy.bat` script to copy the appropriate builds of FFmpeg libraries to the FFmpegUniversal project.

 Finally open the FFmpegUniversal.sln and build it, you will get the merged FFmpeg dynamic library for the Windows Universal Platform.